CEA-LIST/Moirai/README.md

 - [ ] Use Dotted Version Vectors/Interval Tree Clock to track the history of events.
 - [ ] Test with [Maelstrom](https://github.com/jepsen-io/maelstrom).
+- [ ] USe a DAG rather than a BTreeMap